-Car Accident Rear Ended and Have Lower Back Pain, Now What?
+Car Accident Rear Ended and Have Lower Back Pain: What Do I Do?

 If you were in a rear ended car accident now have lower back pain you should take it seriously because it could result in chronic pain as well as a long-term or a permanent disability.
 An experienced attorney will help you get the medical care you need as well as the pain and suffering compensation and No-Fault benefits you are legally entitled to.

 What is lower back pain from a rear ended car accident?

 Lower back pain after a rear ended car accident is most commonly caused by back strains and sprains but more serious injuries can occur such as spinal fractures, herniated discs, bulging discs and/or chronic pain.
 Seeking medical attention immediately after a crash is critical to ensure you are properly diagnosed.